James River Church: Feud with Mark Driscoll

-Driscoll has previously used the term Jezebel spirit many times, including during a 2023 sermon series in which he applied the phrase to the Biden-Harris administration and claimed that passive men and domineering women were ruining society.
+Driscoll has previously used the term "Jezebel spirit" many times, including during a 2023 sermon series in which he applied the phrase to the Biden-Harris administration and claimed that passive men and domineering women were ruining society.

-Although Lindell and Driscoll met later and supposedly reconciled, Driscoll continued attacking Magala and James River Church's leadership on social media.
-Driscoll also allegedly contacted Lindell's son and urged him to oust his father and brother and seize control of the church.
+Although Lindell and Driscoll met later and reconciled, Driscoll continued attacking Magala and James River Church's leadership on social media.
+Driscoll also contacted Lindell's son and urged him to oust his father and brother and seize control of the church.
 Lindell described Driscoll's behavior as "demonic", a term Driscoll had also used to describe Magala.
 He also said that Driscoll's comments had led to a flood of death threats directed against Magala, James River Church, and the headquarters of the Assembly of God.
 Lindell said that Christians should have nothing to do with Driscoll unless he repents.